-- Start by sautéing the beef.
-Put a roast in a hot pan, and get a nice brown crust on it.
+- Sauté the beef: Put a roast in a hot pan, and get a nice brown crust on it.
 If you want to skip this step, and dump everything and go, you can, but browning it really adds extra flavor.

-- Saute the onions and garlic in the meat drippings (flavor, flavor, flavor!).
+- Sauté the onions and garlic: Cook the onions and garlic in the meat drippings (flavor, flavor, flavor!).

-- Cook the meat, onions and garlic along with beef broth, worcestershire sauce and a bay leaf for several hours in the slow cooker, or for 1 hour on high-pressure in the pressure cooker.
+- Add to slow cooker or instant pot: Cook the meat, onions, garlic, beef broth, worcestershire sauce, and a bay leaf for several hours in the slow cooker, or for 1 hour on high-pressure in the pressure cooker.

-- Slice or shred the meat and place it on crusty rolls.
+- Assemble sandwiches: Slice or shred the meat and place it on crusty rolls.
 Top with cheese and pop it in the oven quickly to melt.

-- Strain the juices left in the slow cooker/Instant Pot and use those tasty juices for DIPPING!
+- Au jus: Strain the juices left in the slow cooker/instant pot and use those tasty juices for DIPPING!

 A rump roast or chuck roast is most often used for this type of French Dip Sandwich.
 I have also used a Boneless Bottom Round or Top Sirloin Roast which are a bit leaner.
 Fat in the meat will add flavor and tenderness.
 Choose according to your taste preference and budget.
 Also, remember that you can trim off excess fat before cooking, if desired.

-The au jus/dipping juice for these sandwiches is made from beef broth, worcestershire sauce, and the flavorful drippings from the meat and the sautéed onions and garlic.
+The au jus/dipping juice for these sandwiches is made from beef broth, worcestershire sauce, and the flavorful drippings from the meat.
 Simply strain out the solids from the liquids after cooking, and you’re left with au jus.
 It will be thin, and it should be, it is not gravy consistency.

 Recipe